lkilcher/pyDictH5/README.rst

 Sub-classing
 ------------

-A key feature of PyCoDa is the ability to subclass the ``pycoda.data`` class.
+A key feature of pyDictH5 is the ability to subclass the ``pycoda.data`` class.
 For example, if we create a module ``my_data_module.py`` that contains::